 The Big Picture

 Here is the big picture!
-You can see that I’m able to place multiple PCBs in the tray that means I can make a lot of boars in one GO!
+You can see that I’m able to place multiple PCBs in the tray that means I can make a lot of boards in one GO!

 I will soon make another post exclusively for making PCBs with Toner Transfer Method.